hyperledger-archives/sawtooth-core/docs/source/rest_api/error_codes.rst

    * - 500
      - Internal Server Error
      - Something is broken internally in the REST API or the validator.
-This may be a bug, and if reproducable, should be reported.
+This may be a bug, and if reproducible, should be reported.
    * - 503
      - Service Unavailable
      - The REST API is unable to communicate with the validator.
 It may be down.